jp-ganis/JPS/README.md

 = DOCUMENTATION                                                              =
 ==============================================================================

-open Documentation.app or go into the /doc/ directory and open the index.html.
+on OS-X open Documentation.app or navigate directly into the /doc/ directory and open the index.html with your browser.

 If you want to recreate the documentation run in your terminal/console:

     python doc/gendoc.py